ExtPos

 : external POS

-This feature indicates, for the head of a fixed expression, the effective UPOS of the full expression when it differs from the UPOS of the word itself.
+This feature indicates the effective UPOS of an expression when it differs from the UPOS of the head word.

 ExtPos